wenhao-shi/wenhao-shi/README.md

 ## Hi there 👋

+My name is Wenhao.
+I am interesting in Operating System and just started to learn to be a developer.

+Fight on!

 <!--
 **wenhao-shi/wenhao-shi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.